This article is for administrators who want to enable read receipts for their users. To use read receipts, see Know when a recipient reads your email.

 Step 1: Set up read receipts for your users

-From the Admin console Home page, go to AppsGoogle WorkspaceGmailUser settings.
+In the Admin console, go to Menu AppsGoogle WorkspaceGmailUser settings.

 - In the Email read receipts section, select the options that best apply: